Catherine Cesarsky

-Catherine Jeanne Cesarsky (born Catherine Jeanne Gattegno on 24 February 1943) is an Argentine and French astronomer, known for her research activities in astrophysics and for her leadership in astronomy and atomic energy.
+Catherine Jeanne Cesarsky (born Catherine Jeanne Gattegno on 24 February 1943) is an French-Argentine astronomer, known for her research activities in astrophysics and for her leadership in astronomy and atomic energy.
 She is the current chairperson of the Square Kilometre Array's governing body, SKAO Council.
 She was the first female president of the International Astronomical Union (2006-2009) and the first female director general of the European Southern Observatory (1999-2007).

 Education

 Born in France, Catherine Cesarsky was largely raised in Argentina and she received a degree in physical sciences at the University of Buenos Aires.
 She graduated with a PhD in astronomy in 1971 from Harvard University (Cambridge, Mass., USA).
 Her thesis focused on the propagation of cosmic rays in the galaxy and was advised by physicist Russell Kulsrud.

 Career

 After obtaining her PhD, Dr. Cesarsky was awarded a postdoctoral research fellowship at the California Institute of Technology for three years, where she worked with Peter Goldreich.

 In 1974, she moved to France, becoming a staff member of the Service d'Astrophysique, Direction des Sciences de la Matière, Commissariat à l'Energie Atomique, and she established her further career in France.
 From 1985 to 1993, she was the head of the Service d'Astrophysique.
 Later, as Director of Direction des Sciences de la Matière from 1994 to 1999, she led about 3000 scientists, engineers and technicians active within a broad spectrum of basic research programmes in physics, chemistry, astrophysics and earth sciences.
 From 1999 to 2007, she was the Director General of the European Southern Observatory; she was thus responsible for the end of construction of the Very Large Telescope (VLT) and its instruments and for the operations, for the conclusion of the agreements and the first part of the construction of Atacama Large Millimeter Array (ALMA), and she launched the studies for the European Extremely Large Telescope.

 She was the High Commissioner for Atomic Energy in France from 2009 to 2012 and remains a scientific advisor to the French government for science and energy issues.
 She chairs the Science Program Committee of the French space agency, Centre National d'Etudes Spatiales, and the Consultative Committee for the Fusion Programme of the European Atomic Energy Community (CCE-FU).

 From August 2006 to August 2009, she was President of the International Astronomical Union, the first woman to hold the position.
 She became chairman of the board of the Square Kilometre Array Organisation in 2017 and took on the post of chairperson of its successor governing body, SKAO Council, in 2021.